 - Never Manage From your Bank Account Balance.
 Your bank balance does not represent your actual cash.
 There are two things that you should know: the cash in your bank account is not the same as your actual cash balance.
 You shouldn’t confuse them.
 It is dangerous to try and manage your cash flow through your bank account.

 - Forecast Your Cash Flow.
 What is your cash balance going to be like in six months?
 Knowing this can tell you if you are managing your business or if your business is managing you.
 Predicting your cash balance in the future will give you critical information you need to successfully manage your cash flow today.
 Be proactive in your approach to cash management.

 - Cash Flow Issues Don’t Just Happen.
-It is amazing how many small businesses fail because the owner didn’t recognize that they had a cash flow problem in time to do something about it.
-Just like any other problem, there are always signs well before cash flow issues appear.
-Reviewing your cash flow forecast on a regular basis will help you to prepare well in advance of having a real cash problem.
+It’s amazing to see how many small businesses fail due to cash flow problems that the owners didn’t notice.
+Like any other problem there are always signs long before cash flow problems appear.
+Regularly reviewing your cash flow forecast will help you prepare for a cash crisis.

 - Get Expert Advice.
 Not all business owners are comfortable with calculating projections or conducting a trend analysis.
 Many times they just don’t have the time.
 Bookkeepers, although capable, may not provide the insightful knowledge that a seasoned professional may.
 Wrong information can lead to wrong decisions.
 Have an expert (a CPA, or Financial Analyst) review your accounts to help you make the best decisions you can make for your business.
 It is well worth the investment.